mooniak/animager/README.md

 ###License

-Animager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published bythe Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+Animager is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 of the License, or (at your option) any later version.
+You are welcome to change and redistribute it under certain conditions.
+For more information see the license file.